 2013 Travis Kelce Panini Contenders RC #187

-The 2013 Panini Contenders range is a great high-end option, and you’ll find Kelce’s card in the Rookie Tickets set.
+The 2013 Panini Contenders range is an excellent high-end option, and you’ll find Kelce’s card in the Rookie Tickets set.

-The base features an image with his left hand within the border, while the variation shows his left arm on the signature side, as well as a Nike Swoosh on his shorts.
+The base features an image with his left hand within the border, while the variation shows his left arm on the signature side and a Nike Swoosh on his shorts.

 Of the versions available, the Cracked Ice card has a low serial number, (21) a slick design, and it attracts a lot of attention at auction.
-It’s our personal pick as an interesting investment piece.
+It’s our pick as an exciting investment piece.

 Parallels: Playoff Ticket (/99), Cracked Ice Ticket (/21), Championship Tickets (1/1), Printing Plates (1/1)

 The final card to make our list is from the popular Panini Prizm range.
 There’s a layered image of Kelce in the middle, holding a football as he surveys the field.
 It comes with a skewed Prizm border, and player info is found on a white tab at the bottom.
 As well as an RC logo, you’ll find a large black and white ‘Rookie’ sign, just in case you weren’t sure.

 Despite being an older release, there are heaps of exciting parallels that change with the outer background’s color.
 These include some attractive die-cut cards, although they’re rare and prone to damage easily.
 Parallels are as follows;

 Parallels: Prizm, Camouflage, Red Pulsar, Blue, Blue Pulsar, Green, Light Blue, Orange Die-Cut (/50), Purple Cracked Ice (/40), Die-Cut Light Blue (/15), Gold (/10), Finite (1/1)